 Mixing salt, baking powder, and espresso powder into the cookie dough.

-I like to start by mixing in the salt, baking powder, and espresso powder (if you use it).
-This way these ingredients can get evenly distributed before the flour is added.
+I like to start by mixing in the salt, baking powder, and espresso powder (if using).
+This way these ingredients can evenly distribute before the flour is added.

-The espresso powder is an optional addition, but I find it really elevates the flavor of the chocolate crinkles.
-It doesn’t make them taste like coffee, rather it makes the chocolate taste more chocolaty!
+The espresso powder is an optional addition but I find it really elevates the flavor of the chocolate crinkles.
+It doesn’t make them taste like coffee, rather it makes the chocolate taste more chocolatey!

 As soon as the flour is absorbed, stop mixing.
 It should only take about 15 seconds of stirring.